|Gyeongbokgung Palace (Taegukgi-gil) (경복궁 (태극기 길))|

 - Four Palaces (Changdeokgung Palace (including Huwon, Secret Garden), Changgyeonggung Palace, Deoksugung Palace, Gyeongbokgung Palace) and Jongmyo Shrine

-- The ticket is 10,000 won and may be used within a month after purchase.
+- Ticket is 10,000 won and may be used within a month after purchase.

-- Visitors cannot receive any refund upon visiting at least one place.
+- Refund unavailable upon visiting at least one place.

-※ Closed on Monday: Changdeokgung Palace, Deoksugung Palace, Changgyeonggung Palace
+※ Closed on Mondays: Changdeokgung Palace, Deoksugung Palace, Changgyeonggung Palace

-※ Closed on Tuesday: Gyeongbokgung Palace, Jongmyo Shrine
+※ Closed on Tuesdays: Gyeongbokgung Palace, Jongmyo Shrine

 |Facilities for the Handicapped|